mayurmarakana89/geochart/README.md

 Developpers can import this project from their package.json directly and then import the [Chart component](https://github.com/Canadian-Geospatial-Platform/geochart/blob/main/src/chart.tsx).

-Alternatively, developpers can run this project standalone to play with the `data` and the `options` JSON values to send to the Chart via the user interface.
+Alternatively, developpers can run this project standalone to manually send `data` and `options` JSON values to the Chart and observe how it reacts.

 ## Running the project